-GMIN-5143 NON-CHRISTIAN RELIGIONS
+5143 NON-CHRISTIAN RELIGIONS

 This course will examine several non-Christian religions in our culture that have either been attracting large numbers of followers in recent decades, such as Islam, Buddhism, and the New Age Movement, or otherwise have been exerting an influence in the culture itself through such avenues as alternative medicine and martial arts.
 Prominent doctrines and practices will be analyzed in terms of Christian discipleship, apologetics and evangelism.
 Same as THEO-5143.
-Formerly BIBL-5143.

-GMIN-5153 PHILOSOPHICAL THEOLOGY
+5153 PHILOSOPHICAL THEOLOGY

 This course is designed to give students a solid introduction to current scholarly issues concerning the evidence for the existence of God and the rationality of Christian faith.
 The core of the course will be an examination of a superb presentation of the case for atheism and two uniquely powerful but very different cases in defense of Christian belief.
 The majority of classroom time will be spent in Socratic discussion of the assigned texts.
 Same as THEO-5153.
-Formerly BIBL-5153.

-GMIN-5233 ACTS AND MINISTRY
+5233 ACTS AND MINISTRY

 This course will familiarize the student with the message and theology of Acts and assist them in identifying patterns for the ministry of the universal church, the local congregation, and the individual minister.
 Students will learn how to communicate a theology for one's own ministry based on the book of Acts and evaluate contemporary culture in light of the message of Acts.
-Same as BIBL-5233.

-GMIN-5513 CONGREGATIONAL DEVELOPMENT AND ADMINISTRATION
+5513 CONGREGATIONAL DEVELOPMENT AND ADMINISTRATION

 This course gives special attention to the minister's crucial role in church development in such areas as planning, organizing, motivating, leading, staffing, and nurturing volunteers.
 It also provides the overall introduction to the role of ministers and their work.
 The successful student will learn and demonstrate skills in preparing a strategic plan for a specific ministry.
-Formerly BIBL-5513.

-GMIN-5523 BIBLICAL AND CONTEMPORARY EVANGELISM
+5523 BIBLICAL AND CONTEMPORARY EVANGELISM

 Since evangelism is a vital part of ministry, this course will equip the student both to do evangelistic work in the local community and to provide information for organizing the local congregation to carry on such work.
-Formerly BIBL-5523, Evangelism.

-GMIN-5533 PREACHING AND COMMUNICATING SCRIPTURE
+5533 PREACHING AND COMMUNICATING SCRIPTURE

 This course provides study of and practice in making sermons biblical, interesting, practical, and significant.
 Students will do readings, have class lecture and discussion, prepare papers, analyze the preaching of others, and deliver three sermons in class to be videotaped and critiqued.
-Formerly BIBL-5533, Advanced Homiletics.

-GMIN-5563 DIRECTED RESEARCH
+5563 DIRECTED RESEARCH

 This course provides students an opportunity to research and study important issues related to family life ministry, youth ministry, or general ministry.
 Offered as an independent study with permission of the student's advisor.
-Formerly BIBL-5563 and 5863.

-GMIN-5743 COUNSELING FOR MINISTERS
+5743 COUNSELING FOR MINISTERS

 This course is designed to acquaint the student with many major issues of family life confronted on a regular basis by church leaders.
 Appropriate theories, models and responses will be discussed.
 The course will explore the impact of family issues on the larger church family.
 This is a survey course intended to give an overview of many areas of discussion.
-Formerly BIBL 5743.

-GMIN-5833 MANAGING CONFLICT, TRANSITION, AND CHANGE
+5833 MANAGING CONFLICT, TRANSITION, AND CHANGE

 This course is designed to give students an introduction to the nature of conflict in marital, family and church family systems along with an understanding of their own conflict management techniques.
 The process of transition and change management will be explored as natural opportunities for both growth and conflict.
 Specific application will be made to the work of the family life minister.
-Formerly BIBL-5833 and 5753.

-GMIN-5843 SPECIAL TOPICS IN MINISTRY
+5843 SPECIAL TOPICS IN MINISTRY

 The content of this course varies depending on the interests of the students and professor.
 Past special topics have included urban ministry, church growth and health, contemporary religious issues, and small groups.
 This course may be repeated as the content varies.
-Formerly BIBL-5843.

-GMIN-5911 MINISTRY COLLOQUY
+5911 MINISTRY COLLOQUY